WARP-LAB/WARP-GUIDES-WEBPACK/07-codesplitting/readme.md

 If we split our monolithic output into vendor code say  *vendor.chunkhash.js* and kept our actual app code into *index.chunkhash.js* and *section.chunkhash.js* then on new app version user would only have to download the new app part (assuming that vendor code has really stayed the same).

-Note thet this applies also if we had only one entry point, even then we should split code into stuff that does not change or does so rarely and our actual ever updated app code.
+Note that this applies also if we had only one entry point, even then we should split code into stuff that does not change or does so rarely and our actual ever updated app code.

 We are going to use [SplitChunksPlugin](https://webpack.js.org/plugins/split-chunks-plugin/) to extract common dependencies that are used by multiple entry points into separate output.

-This might include both 3rd pary vendor code as well as our own helpers.
+This might include both 3rd party vendor code as well as our own helpers.

 ## Approach 1.
 Shared code chunk